Phase 2. Prepare the Transformation

 Add Milestones

 Adding Milestones early makes it easier to work with Transformations later on.
-To learn more about how to add and work with Milestones, refer to Working with Milestones.
+To learn more about how to add and work with Milestones, refer to Milestones.

 Milestones could be: